Joséphine de Beauharnais: Family background

 The Taschers were an ancient French noble family of landed gentry, and Joséphine's grandfather, Gaspard-Joseph Tascher de La Pagerie (1705–1767) was the first to settle in Le Carbet on Martinique in 1726.
 He seems to have lived in poverty there, but secured a position for his son, Joseph-Gaspard Tascher de La Pagerie (5 July 1735 – 7 November 1790) as a page in the household of the Dauphine of France, Maria Josepha of Saxony.

 After spending three years from 1752 in France, Joseph-Gaspard returned to Martinique and married on 9 November 1761 Marie Rose-Claire des Vergers de Sannois (27 August 1736 – 1 June 1807), whose maternal grandfather, Anthony Brown, may have been Irish.
 Rose-Claire was from one of the oldest European families on the island, and the Tascher family home near Les Trois-Îlets, a sugar plantation, which is now a museum, was part of her dowry.

-On Martinique, Joseph-Gaspard earned his living as a plantation owner and a lieutenant of the Troupes de marine, apart from a small pension for his previous work in the royal household.
+On Martinique, Joseph-Gaspard had an income as a plantation owner and as a lieutenant of the Troupes de marine, and also a small pension for his previous work in the French royal household.
 He was almost always close to bankruptcy and suffered from ill health.